 Some 40 km far from Milan stands the town of Pavia, renown for its University.
-8 km north from Pavia stands an impressive Charterhouse built in 1396–1495 as home to the cloistered monastic order of Carthusian monks.
-Chartreuse, in Italian Certosa, is the name of the order of Carthusians, Certosini in Italian, founded by St. Bruno in 1044.
+8 km north from Pavia stands an impressive Charterhouse, Certosa in Italian, built in 1396–1495 as home to the cloistered monastic order of Carthusian monks.
+Chartreuse, in Italian Certosa, takes the name from the order of Carthusians, Certosini in Italian, founded by St. Bruno in 1044.
 If you are in Milan, or visiting Lombardia, you might think of including a day here to admire the architecture, the landscape as well as the work that the monks still carry on here.

 How to reach it

 In the past, Pavia was connected with Milan with an artificial canal called Naviglio Pavese.
 Navigli is also a trendy area in Milan full of bars, art galleries and shops that at night host the Movida.
 So, one of the easiest way is to reach Pavia on foot or bicycle, along the canal.
 As you cross through the fields, the view will be fantastic.
 But organizing the trip in a sunny day is mandatory, as rain will definively ruin the view.

 If you are coming here by car, you can take the A7 Highway Milano-Genova and exit in Binasco.
 Or the A21 Highway Torino-Piacenza and exit in Broni-Stradella or Casteggio.
 You can reach the Certosa also driving towards Pavia, via the state road Strada Provinciale 35 dei Giovi.
 Then follow the direction for Certosa di Pavia.